One-Shot Neural Architecture Search via Compressive Sensing: Appendix

 There has been significant research during the last decade in proving upper bounds on the number of rows of bounded orthonormal dictionaries (matrix $\mathbf{A}$) for which $\mathbf{A}$ is guaranteed to satisfy the restricted isometry property with high probability.
-One of the first BOS results was established by~\cite{candes2006near}, where the authors proved an upper bound scales as $\mathcal{O}(sd^6\log^6 n)$ for a subsampled Fourier matrix.
+One of the first BOS results was established by~\citet{candes2006near}, where the authors proved an upper bound scales as $\mathcal{O}(sd^6\log^6 n)$ for a subsampled Fourier matrix.
 While this result is seminal, it is only optimal up to some \textit{polylog} factors.
 In fact, the authors in chapter $12$ of \cite{foucart2017mathematical} have shown a necessary condition (lower bound) on the number of rows of BOS which scales as $\mathcal{O}(sd\log n)$.
 In an attempt to achieve to this lower bound, the result in~\cite{candes2006near} was further improved by~\cite{rudelson2008sparse} to $\mathcal{O}(sd\log^2s\log(sd\log n)\log n)$.
 Motivated by this result, \cite{cheraghchi2013restricted} has even reduced the gap further by proving an upper bound on the number of rows as $\mathcal{O}(sd\log^3 s\log n)$.
 The best known available upper bound on the number of rows appears to be $\mathcal{O}(sd^2\log s\log^2n)$; however with worse dependency on the constant $\delta$, i.e., $\delta^{-4}$ (please see~\cite{bourgain2014improved}).
-To the best of our knowledge, the best known result with mild dependency on $\delta$ ($\delta^{-2}$) is due to~\cite{haviv2017restricted}, which we can invoke for our setup.
-In our case, the graph-sampling matrix $\mathbf{A}$ in our proposed CoNAS algorithm satisfies BOS for $K=1$ (equation~\ref{eq:sampling matrix}).
+To the best of our knowledge, the best known result with mild dependency on $\delta$ (i.e., $\delta^{-2}$) is due to~\cite{haviv2017restricted}, and is given by $\mathcal{O}(sd\log^2s\log n)$.
+We have used this result for proving Theorem~\ref{thm:recovery on main}.